 My impatience was getting the best of me on a regular basis (in sync with my PMS 🙂 ) and I could feel how the relationship with my partner slowly started to crumble.
 I like to plan things and suddenly there was something that couldn’t be planned.
 My confidence was going downhill and I felt more and more insufficient or just not good enough, not woman enough.

 All the insecurities I had had before got stronger and all of my inadequate expectations of my partner got more and more intense.
 I’m not particularly proud of this but I was extremely dependent on my partner and I expected him to make me happy.
 Even more, I believed that it was his responsibility to make me happy.
 I wanted him to spend lots of time with me, take care of me and put me first 24/7.
 After one year all these expectations together with the pressure of trying to conceive took its toll on my partner who had a nervous breakdown.
 At that moment I had a small nagging feeling that maybe I had something to do with the state of his health, but at that time I was well in denial.
 So it remained just a funny feeling.

 There is still a long journey in front of me, but now I know that nothing can be forced.
 I work on my self-confidence and womanhood.
-Through a women’s circle I got to know beautiful women around me and this community feels like true sisterhood to me.
+Through a women’s circle, I got to know beautiful women around me and this community feels like a true sisterhood to me.
 No competitions, no gossips, just pure support.

 I’m still not pregnant.
 And I still get sad or angry after another unsuccessful month.
 But now at least I know why I had to get the taste of infertility.
-And deep inside I believe I’ll be mother one day, whichever way it may happen.
+And deep inside I believe I’ll be a mother one day, whichever way it may happen.